quant-1729/mnnit_gpt/README.md

-AI Chatbot for College Information
-Table of Contents
-Introduction
-Features
-Installation
-Usage
-Project Structure
-Technologies Used
-Contributions
-Contact
-Introduction
+Mnnit_GPT

 This application provides real-time responses to queries using an AI chatbot model designed to give information about a college.
 It supports saving chat history and includes additional features developed over time, aimed at enhancing user experience during interactions.
+## Index

+- Introduction
+- Features
+- Installation
+- Usage
+- Project Structure
+- Frameworks and Languages
+- Contributions

 Features

-Real-time responses to queries using NLP dataset Storage of chat history in Firebase database accessible via the app's drawing room Sign-in & Sign-up features
+- Real-time responses to queries using NLP dataset
+- Storage of chat history in Firebase database accessible via the app's drawing room
+- Signin and Signup feature
-Embedded with various settings options
+- Embedded with various settings optionsLight/dark mode toggle

-Installation
+## Installation

 To install the application:

 Download the APK file to your Android device.
 Or clone the repository and open it in your preferred IDE for further development.
 Usage

-To use the app:
+## To use the app:

 Sign in to the application if you're a returning user or sign up as a new user.
 Alternatively, sign in using your Google account.
 Navigate to the home page to ask questions or interact with the chatbot.
 Access settings by clicking on the settings icon to log out or exit the application.

-Project Structure
+## Project Structure
-bash
-Copy code

 my_flutter_app/
 ├── android/
 ├── ios/